Friday, June 28, 2024

 37. ☐ Complete a list of drawing prompts and/or a prompts book

-38. ☐ Write a new song about Tsuyama
+38. ☑ Write a song about Tsuyama

 39. ☐ Memorize one piano piece